KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/introduction-separatefiles/index.md

 {{< readfile file="/content/docs/getting-started/kirigami/introduction-separatefiles/components/KountdownDelegate.qml" highlight="qml" >}}

-Our dialog with `id: addDialog` is not enveloped in a Component, and it is not a component that is visible by default, so the code can be copied as is into the `AddEditDialog.qml`:
+Our dialog with `id: addDialog` is not enveloped in a Component, and it is not a component that is visible by default, so the code can be copied as is into the `AddDialog.qml`:

-{{< readfile file="/content/docs/getting-started/kirigami/introduction-separatefiles/components/AddEditDialog.qml" highlight="qml" >}}
+{{< readfile file="/content/docs/getting-started/kirigami/introduction-separatefiles/components/AddDialog.qml" highlight="qml" >}}

 With the code split, `Main.qml` thus becomes much shorter:

 {{< readfile file="/content/docs/getting-started/kirigami/introduction-separatefiles/Main.qml" highlight="qml" >}}

-We now have two extra QML files, `AddEditDialog.qml` and `KountdownDelegate`, and we need to find some way of using them in `Main.qml`.
+We now have two extra QML files, `AddDialog.qml` and `KountdownDelegate`, and we need to find some way of using them in `Main.qml`.
 The way to add the contents of the new files to `Main.qml` is by *instantiating* them.

-`AddEditDialog.qml` becomes `AddEditDialog {}`:
+`AddDialog.qml` becomes `AddDialog {}`:

-{{< readfile file="/content/docs/getting-started/kirigami/introduction-separatefiles/Main.qml" highlight="qml" start=28 lines=3 >}}
+{{< readfile file="/content/docs/getting-started/kirigami/introduction-separatefiles/Main.qml" highlight="qml" start=31 lines=3 >}}

 `KountdownDelegate.qml` becomes `KountdownDelegate {}`:

-{{< readfile file="/content/docs/getting-started/kirigami/introduction-separatefiles/Main.qml" highlight="qml" start=44 lines=5 >}}
+{{< readfile file="/content/docs/getting-started/kirigami/introduction-separatefiles/Main.qml" highlight="qml" start=47 lines=5 >}}

 Most cases you have seen of a component started with uppercase and followed by brackets were instantiations of a QML component.
 This is why our new QML files need to start with an uppercase letter.